 Two hands give thumbs up on either side of several colourful bookmarks.

-Students in the Winter 2026 community service learning course (COSL 300) worked with Project WIN Foundation to develop a classroom-friendly online game for Grade 4 students to learn about the environment and sustainability.
+Students in the Winter 2026 community service learning course (COSL 300) work with Project WIN Foundation to develop a classroom-friendly online game for Grade 4 students to learn about the environment and sustainability.
 The Jeopardy-inspired game had students digging into waste management, environmental science and other topics to earn prizes.

 Two students stand at a folding table, one wearing VR goggles.